terralang/terra/release/share/terra/README.md

 Terra currently runs Linux, macOS, FreeBSD, and 64-bit Windows.
 Binary releases for popular versions of these systems are available [online](https://github.com/terralang/terra/releases), and we recommend you use them if possible because building Terra requires a working install of LLVM and Clang, which can be difficult to get working.

+Note that as of macOS 10.15 Catalina, in order to include C headers in Terra you will need to define the following evironment variable:

+    export SDKROOT="$(xcrun --sdk macosx --show-sdk-path)"

 Running Terra
 =============